-- A. that the EACO member countries develop and establish, as a matter of urgency, frameworks/agreements for:- - a harmonised approach to domestic licensing of ESIMs and - mutual licence recognition (including type approval) of ESIMs in order to simplify the national licensing process and facilitate seamless movement of duly authorized/licenced ESIMs within EACO and to allow for maximized benefit from the possibilities offered by this technology;
+- A. that the EACO member countries develop and establish, as a matter of urgency, frameworks/agreements for:- - a harmonised approach to domestic licensing of ESIMs and a) Point 1.
+Licensing of ESIMs and Mutual Recognition thereof

+- mutual licence recognition (including type approval) of ESIMs in order to simplify the national licensing process and facilitate seamless movement of duly authorized/licenced ESIMs within EACO and to allow for maximized benefit from the possibilities offered by this technology;